 The Cushioning Charm creates an invisible "pillow" on the handle of a broom to make flying more comfortable.

-- Hermione cast a Cushioning Charm when she, Bogrod, Harry, Ron, and Griphook were thrown from a Gringotts cart (DH26).
+- Hermione cast a Cushioning Charm for protection when she, Bogrod, Harry, Ron, and Griphook were thrown from a Gringotts cart and fell a great distance (DH26).

-Note: In the film, Hermione uses the incantation Arresto Momentum to save them when they fell.
+Note: In the film, Hermione uses the incantation Arresto Momentum to save them when they fell from the Gringotts cart.
 Since that's only in the film, however, we can't consider it to be canon.